Public Service Enterprise Group Long Island (PSEGLI)

 - Solar reduces your carbon emissions, a major contributing factor to extreme weather.

-- Solar energy can be stored for later use with a home battery service like Brightbox™, to keep your devices and appliances running in the event of a power outage, at times when utility rates are higher, or at night — for up to 10 hours.** And, with Brightbox you’ll forget about being tied to Long Island’s Time-of-Use rate schedules to use your power-hungry appliances when there’s less grid demand if you want to cut down on your electric bill.
+- Solar energy can be stored for later use with a home battery service like Brightbox™, to keep your devices and appliances running in the event of a power outage, at times when utility rates are higher, or at night — for approximately 8 to 12 hours.** And, with Brightbox you’ll forget about being tied to Long Island’s Time-of-Use rate schedules to use your power-hungry appliances when there’s less grid demand if you want to cut down on your electric bill.

 - As a New York State solar customer, you’ll be eligible for some attractive state and federal incentives.
 Like the nation’s second-best solar power tax credits, great solar property and sales tax exemptions, and money-saving net metering credits; along with a 30% federal solar tax credit if you decide to become a solar owner.12